stoneboy100200/DailyFetch/README.md

 This command says, '~/project/DailyFetch.py' will be started at 05:00 every day

 ### Windows user
-- Edit 'DailyFetch.bat', and set your repository path.
+- Edit 'DailyFetch.py', and set your repository path.
 For example:

 `repository="ENTER_YOUR_PATH" => repository="D:/Project/test"`